tildeclub/tilde.club/docs/how-to-set-up-a-tilde.md

 ## Preamble

-This document will talk you through setting up your own tilde.club flavoured server.
+This document will talk you through setting up your own tilde.club flavoured server; the example `domain.club` is used below.

 ## Prerequisites

 * An [Amazon AWS account](https://aws.amazon.com)
+* Your own domain
 * A thirst for the unknown

 ## Create an instance on Amazon EC2